Ralph-Lee/blog/uploading-files-to-your-aspnet-mvc-application.md

 ###Use jQuery Uploadify To Upload Files to Your Web App ###

-This article will focus on the jQuery plugin <a href="http://www.uploadify.com/">Uploadify</a>.
+This article will focus on the jQuery plugin [Uploadify](http://www.uploadify.com/).
 It provides:
   <table border="0" cellspacing="0" cellpadding="2" width="559">
     <tbody>
       <tr>